-During the year ended November 30, 2017, the Company received the first payment of \$10.0 million and these funds were expended on the year 1 program at the Bornite Project.
+During the year ended November 30, 2017, the Company received the first payment of \$10.0 million under the Option Agreement and these funds were expended on the year 1 program at the Bornite Project.
 In October 2017, the Company received \$0.4 million as a first instalment towards the year 2 program and budget to begin preparatory work.
 During the year ended November 30, 2018, the Company received payments totaling \$10.4 million following the approval of the year 2 program and budget in January 2018, including a \$0.80 million advance on South32's year three funding obligation per the Option Agreement.
+During the quarter ended February 28, 2019, the Company received payments totaling \$10.2 million following the approval of the year 3 program and budget, including an additional \$1 million of funding for the approved regional exploration program.
+The receipt of the year 3 funding represents receipt of the final tranche of funding from South32.
 The Company is responsible for the disbursement of these funds in accordance with the approved program and budget and accordingly has not classified the funds as restricted cash.

-As the initial option payments are credited against the future subscription price upon exercise, the Company has accounted for the payments received as deferred consideration for the purchase of the UKMP interest.
-At such time as the option is exercised, the initial payments received to that date will be recognized as part of the consideration received for the Company's contribution of the UKMP into the JV LLC.
-If South 32 withdraws from the Option Agreement, the consideration will be recognized as income in the statement of loss at that time.
+As the initial option payments are credited against the future subscription price upon exercise, the Company has accounted for the payments received from South32 as deferred consideration for the purchase of the UKMP interest.
+The \$31.0 million of payments received will be recognized as part of the consideration received for the Company's contribution of the UKMP into the LLC.

-The option to form the JV LLC is recognized as a financial instrument at inception of the arrangement with an initial fair value of \$nil.
+The option to form the LLC is recognized as a financial instrument at inception of the arrangement with an initial fair value of \$nil.
 This option is required to be re-measured at fair value at each reporting date with any changes in fair value recorded in loss for the period.
-The Company determined that the fair value of the option remains \$nil as at November 30, 2018.
+The Company determined that the fair value of the option remains \$nil as at November 30, 2019.